 Biography

-She completed a BED at the University of Saskatchewan, a BFA at NSCAD University, and a one-year residency at the Banff Centre for Arts and Creativity.
+She completed a BED from the University of Saskatchewan, a BFA from NSCAD University, and a one-year residency at the Banff Centre for Arts and Creativity.

-After graduating, Kuzyk spent a decade involved in arts related work, study and travel before teaming up with potter Ray Mackie to establish Lucky Rabbit Pottery studio and gallery in Annapolis Royal, NS.
-For 25 years they produced functional and exhibition pieces which featured Debra’s depictions of local flora and fauna.
+Debra and partner Ray Mackie established Lucky Rabbit Pottery studio and gallery in Annapolis Royal in 1999.
+For 25 years they produced functional and exhibition pieces which featured her depictions of local flora and fauna.
 She sculpted animal finials, embellished the surfaces of Ray’s pots and ran the gallery.
 In 2017 she initiated and coordinated Lucky Rabbit & Co., an artists’ collective of studios and gallery which received an Industry Leadership/Supporter Award in 2022 from Atlantic Canada Craft Awards for Excellence.

 Lucky Rabbit closed its doors at the end of 2022, and Debra is now working solo.
-A Creation Grant from Arts Nova Scotia in 2024 enabled her to create a body of work as artist-in-residence in the Zoology Department at the Museum of Natural History in Halifax.
+A Creation Grant from Arts Nova Scotia in 2024 enabled her work as artist-in-residence in the Zoology Department at the Museum of Natural History in Halifax.
 Her involvement with the group “Save Our Old Forests” informs her work and deepens her commitment to wildlife conservation.

 View my CV here.